-- Choose Protect > Secure Document > Security Properties, or choose File > Properties. - 2.
-In the Security tab of the Document Properties dialog box, choose Document Security > Certificate Protection, and then click Change Settings... - 3.
+- Choose Protect > Secure Document > Security Properties, or choose File > Properties. - In the Security tab for the document properties, choose Document Security > Certificate Protection, and then click Change Settings... - 3.
 In Certificate Protection dialog box, refer to Add a certificate security. - 4.
 Click OK and save the document to apply your changes.